dixonaws/aws-serverless-cicd-workshop/workshop/content/canaries/sam/_index.en.md

 ### Deployment Preference Types

-For this workshop, we are using the _Canary10Percent5Minutes_ strategy, which means that traffic is shifted in two increments.
-In the first increment, only 10% of the traffic is shifted to the new Lambda version, and after 5 minutes, the remaining 90% is shifted.
+For this workshop, we are using the _Linear10PercentEvery1Minute_ strategy, which means that traffic is shifted in 10% incremements over 10 minutes.
 There are other deployment strategies you can choose in CodeDeploy:

 - Canary10Percent30Minutes
 - Canary10Percent5Minutes